-1. The Long-Term Care rider can be purchased in addition to a life insurance contract.
-This benefit allows an accelerated payout of a specific proportion of the proceeds of the life insurance as a reimbursement of long term care costs.
-Refer to the Long-Term Care Rider Technical Guide for additional information.
+The Long-Term Care rider can be purchased in addition to a life insurance contract.
+This benefit allows an accelerated payout of a specific proportion of the proceeds of the life insurance as a reimbursement of long-term care costs.
+Refer to the Technical Guide - Long-Term Care Rider for additional information.

-The Long-Term Care rider is accelerated death benefits and may not be available in all states.
-Maximum fact amount: \$5 million with the Long-Term Care rider.
-The Long-Term Care rider is not considered long-term care insurance in some states.
-When the policy death benefit is accelerated for long-term care expenses, the death benefit is reduced dollar for dollar, and the cash value is reduced proportionately.
-There may be additional costs associated with this rider.
+1. The Long-Term Care (LTC) rider is an accelerated death benefit rider and may not be considered long-term care insurance in some states.
+There are additional costs associated with this rider.
+The Maximum Monthly Benefit Amount is \$50,000.
+When the death benefit is accelerated for long-term care expenses it is reduced dollar for dollar, and the cash value is reduced proportionately.
+Please go to John Hancock's producer website to verify state availability.

-This rider has exclusions and limitations, reductions of benefits, and terms under which the riders may be continued in force or discontinued.
+This rider has exclusions and limitations, reductions of benefits, and terms under which it may be continued in force or discontinued.
+Consult the state specific Outline of Coverage for additional details.

-Condition and Description Likely Underwriting Decision Activities of Daily Living (ADLs) Decline if unable to perform any of the following ADLs or require supervision to do so: bathing, continence, dressing, eating, toileting or transferring Alzheimer's Disease/Dementia Decline Ankylosing Spondylitis May be insurable with life ratings up to 150% 2 Assistive Devices (including mobility aids) Decline (examples include: cane, crutches, walker, wheelchair, scooter, hospital bed, stairlift, permanent catheter, respirator or oxygen)
+Condition and Description Likely Underwriting Decision Activities of Daily Living (ADLs) Decline if unable to perform any of the following ADLs or require supervision to do so: bathing, continence, dressing, eating, toileting or transferring Alzheimer's Disease/Dementia Decline Ankylosing Spondylitis May be insurable with life ratings up to 150% Assistive Devices (including mobility aids) Decline (examples include: cane, crutches, walker, wheelchair, scooter, hospital bed, stairlift, permanent catheter, respirator or oxygen)